kikemolina3/unsupervised-learning/README.md

 #### Data
 The unsupervised learning techniques must be applied on two datasets:
 1. Synthetic dataset (A3-data.txt):
-o Features: 4 variables, 1 class
+- Features: 4 variables, 1 class
-o Patterns: 360 patterns
+- Patterns: 360 patterns
-o The class information must “not” be used in the unsupervised learning, only to identify the classes in the plots
+- The class information must “not” be used in the unsupervised learning, only to identify the classes in the plots
-2. Search a dataset from the Internet, with the following characteristics: o Features: at least 6 variables, and a class attribute o The class attribute must refer to, at least, 4 different classes o Patterns: at least 200 patterns o The class information must “not” be used in the unsupervised learning, only to identify the classes in the plots
+2. Search a dataset from the Internet, with the following characteristics:
+- Features: at least 6 variables, and a class attribute
+-  The class attribute must refer to, at least, 4 different classes
+- Patterns: at least 200 patterns
+-  The class information must “not” be used in the unsupervised learning, only to identify the classes in the plots

 #### Unsupervised learning